 DOWN PAYMENT ASSISTANCE PROGRAM (DAP)

 The Community Development Department also offers a Down Payment Assistance Program (DAP) in order to help assist first-time homebuyers in achieving their dreams of home ownership by helping them pass the first hurdle: the down payment.
-The program provides $5,000 towards down payment and closing costs.
+The program provides up to $7,500 towards down payment and closing costs based on each individual homebuyers needs.
 Applicants must meet certain eligibility requirements and be prepared to commit to living primarily in the property for a minimum of five years.

 Income Qualifications: The following table identifies the maximum income based on family household size that will meet the program requirements.